-- C. The bypass of untreated or partially-treated wastewater to waters of the United States is prohibited, except as provided for in Attachment D sections I.G.2 and I.G.3 of this Order. - D. Average dry weather effluent flow in excess of 2.0 MGD is prohibited at Discharge Point No. 001.
-Average dry weather effluent flow shall be determined from three consecutive dry weather months each year, with compliance measured at Monitoring Location EFF-001 as described in the Monitoring and Reporting Program (MRP). - E. Any sanitary sewer overflow that results in a discharge of untreated or partially-treated wastewater to waters of the United States is prohibited.
+- C. Average dry weather influent flow in excess of 3.2 MGD is prohibited.
+Average dry weather influent flow shall be determined from three consecutive dry weather months each year, with compliance measured at Monitoring Location EFF-001 as described in the MRP. - D. Any sanitary sewer overflow that results in a discharge of untreated or partially-treated wastewater to waters of the United States is prohibited.